Skip to main content

 Clearly, relationships are the first and most important foundation in a child’s life.
 Sara had a relationship with her parents, but it is also likely that she had strong relationships with other adults around her: teachers, coaches, or neighbors.
 These relationships helped Sara bounce back from the challenges she encountered.
 As a program leader, you have an important opportunity to ensure each child has meaningful relationships like Sara did.
 You help staff members develop secure relationships with the children in your programs.
 It is never too early or too late for a child to build connections with adults around them.
 These relationships help children see adults as trusted figures.
 Children are reminded that adults care about them and can help in times of need.
 Relationships also help staff understand each child deeply and help them act in each child’s best interests.
 This includes taking important steps to prevent child abuse and neglect in your program.

-As you remember from the course on Child Abuse Identification and Reporting, child abuse and neglect can be institutional as well as familial.
+As you remember from the Child Abuse: Identification & Reporting course, child abuse and neglect can be institutional as well as familial.
 This means child abuse and neglect can happen in your program.
 This lesson will review the concept of institutional abuse and neglect.
 The remaining lessons in this course will help you learn specific strategies for preventing child abuse and neglect in your program.

 You have already completed a course on identifying and reporting child abuse and neglect, and you will continue to have regular professional development on this topic throughout your career.
 Let’s just take a few moments to review the major definitions of child abuse and neglect.